-Leslie Daff, JD, MBA, an Orange County Trusts Lawyer, is a Certifed Specialist in Estate Planning, Probate, and Trust Law by the State Bar of California Board of Legal Specialization.
-Leslie has been named for four consecutive years by OC Metro Magazine as one of the region's top lawyers.
+Leslie Daff, JD, MBA, an Orange County Trusts Lawyer, is a Certified Specialist in Estate Planning, Probate, and Trust Law by the State Bar of California Board of Legal Specialization.
+Leslie has been named for five consecutive years by OC Metro Magazine as one of the region's top lawyers.
 She has been granted the highest rating of "10/10 Superb" by independent attorney rating service Avvo.
 She has also received the highest designation of "AV Preeminent 5 out of 5" by legal directory Martindale Hubbell, which signifies her peers rank her at the highest level of professional and ethical excellence.
-In October 2012, the State Bar of California Board of Trustees appointed Leslie to serve as one of nine commissioners on the Estate Planning, Trust and Probate Law Advisory Commission to advise the State Bar of California Board of Legal Specialization about its program to certify legal specialists in the area of estate planning, trust and probate law.
-Leslie was also selected by her peers for inclusion in Southern California Top Rated Lawyers, published by Law.com and the Los Angeles Times in November 2012.
+In October, the State Bar of California Board of Trustees appointed Leslie to serve as one of nine commissioners on the Estate Planning, Trust and Probate Law Advisory Commission to advise the State Bar of California Board of Legal Specialization about its program to certify legal specialists in the area of estate planning, trust and probate law.
+Leslie was also selected by her peers for inclusion in Southern California Top Rated Lawyers, published by Law.com and the Los Angeles Times in November.

 ESTATE PLANNING OVERVEW

 An estate plan benefits you and your loved ones in the event of your incapacity and upon your death.
 Planning now, while you are healthy, enables you to choose appropriate fiduciaries to handle your affairs.
 Without such a plan in place, the court will appoint a conservator if you are incapacitated and will appoint an administrator upon your death.
 The court will also appoint guardians for your minor children.